 Developments in Swiss Retail 2017

 The general development in Swiss retail over the last two years has been one of contraction.
 In 2017, however, the economy stabilized and many industries already saw an upswing in the first half of the year.
 This led to a surge in confidence and optimism both among corporations and consumers.
-Furthermore, the Swiss Franc lost value in relation to the Euro from April to October of 2017, which was favourable for Swiss exports.
+Furthermore, the Swiss Franc lost value in relation to the Euro from April to October 2017, which was favorable for Swiss exports.
 This would lead to the assumption that the retail sector performed well in 2017.
 However, according to Credit Suisse’s “Retail Outlook 2018,” the sector seems to be lagging behind the overall economic developments: it stagnated in 2017, with the food/near-food sector achieving a slight plus in comparison to last year, the non-food sector experiencing a slight minus due to generally lower prices and loss of customers to online competition from abroad.

 Developments in E-commerce 2017

-Out of the entire Swiss population, 95% are regular internet users and 86% shop online, according to NetComm Suisse, which constitutes a high overall internet saturation.
+Out of the entire Swiss population, 95% are regular internet users, and 86% shop online, according to NetComm Suisse, which constitutes a high overall internet saturation.
 Roughly 90% of all internet users have purchased something online in the last year, a percentage only topped by the UK (93%) and Germany (92%) in Europe.
 On average, Swiss online shoppers spend almost 2’500 CHF per year online, which is a clear increase from previous years even though the number of online-shoppers has not changed.
 This could indicate that people feel more and more secure shopping online.

 While the general retail sector stagnated in 2017, the e-commerce sector grew.
 According to a report by the VSV (Verband des Schweizerischen Versandhandels), e-commerce has increased by 10% in comparison to the previous year.
 Furthermore, cross-border purchases rose disproportionately with a 23% increase.
 However, the online sector constitutes only 7.6% of overall Swiss commerce, leaving considerable room for growth.